mjordan/tutorial_on_updating_using_workbench/README.md

 google_sheets_gid: 1016713769
 ```

+Save the config file in your islandora_workbench directory as "tutorial_exercise_1.yml".
+Note that your worksheet will have its own "gid" in the URL.
+You will need to register that value in your config file's `google_sheets_gid` setting.
+Once your config file is ready, run:

+`./workbench --config tutorial_exercise_1.yml --check`

 ### 2. More updating node fields

 We will look at the field structure of the Repository Item content type together, and then you will add some new columns to your worksheet and update your nodes using your own metadata values.

 For this exercise, let's append values to fields rather than replace the values.
 To do this, we need to add `update_mode: append` to our configuration files.

+Since you are working in your own worksheet, you don't need to modify your configuration file.
+All you need to do is run `./workbench --config tutorial_create.yml --check`.

 ### 3. Replacing files